sansinghsanjay/predicting_board_games_reviews/README.md

 # Predicting Board Games Reviews

 ## Introduction
 Its a simple Machine Learning project using Linear Regression to find the "average_rating" for a given data set.

+## Data Set
+1. Rows: 83000
+2. Columns: 20 (features)
-We have total 83K records with 20 features.
-After analysing those 20 features, I choosed 2 features "average_weight" and "minage" because of their good correlation values.
+3. After analysing given 20 features, I choosed 2 features "average_weight" and "minage" because of their good correlation values.

 ## Programminig Language
 Python is used here with libraries: